MartianColonist/POSEIDON/docs/content/poseidon_papers.rst

 POSEIDON Paper Timeline
 ===============

+This page provides an (in progress!) timeline of papers that have used POSEIDON for modelling and retrieving exoplanet atmospheres.

-Each list includes the ADS link, a key figure from the paper displaying POSEIDON, and a list of how POSEIDON was utilized.
+Each entry includes a NASA ADS link, a key figure from the paper showing POSEIDON's use, and a summary of how POSEIDON was used in the paper.

 .. note:: Don't see your paper below?
 Reach out to us!
 Ryan.MacDonald@st-andrews.ac.uk.